zeropt/zeropt.github.io/projects/microlr/microlr.md

 The final undefined and ongoing goal of the update is improving the portability of all my gear.
 I was always envious of the small bags able to carry the gear for the DJI Mini line.
 I didn't expect to achieve that level of portability since FPV drones additionally require a set of FPV goggles but low-profile goggle antennas and a small radio help to approach that target.
 One of the reasons for switching to ExpressLRS was to take advantage of small radios like the RadioMaster Pocket.

 I love the small size of the Pocket but one disadvantage is the 250 mW maximum output power of the built-in ELRS module.
 In my flights so far, the HDZero Freestyle VTX acts somewhat similar to the old analog VTX I used and I haven't been able to thoroughly test whether or not the control link can out compete the video signal.
-I one flight I conducted, I encountered RXLOSS warnings before losing video that did not inspire confidence.
+In one flight I conducted, I encountered RXLOSS warnings before losing video that did not inspire confidence.
 Regardless, I still intend to stick with the Pocket for the sake of portability.

 <br>